-During the onset of the COVID-19 pandemic which occurred in 1Q 2020, Ford’s dividend yield soared beyond 12%, thanks to the plummeting stock prices.
+During the onset of the COVID-19 pandemic, Ford’s dividend yield soared beyond 12%, thanks to the plummeting stock prices.

-However, Ford’s dividend yield started to plummet from its high of 12% to around 4% in Q2 2020 after Ford announced a dividend suspension in March 2020.
+However, Ford’s dividend yield started to plummet from its high of 12% to only 4% in Q2 2020 after Ford announced a dividend suspension in March 2020.